AgBioData/FAIR-Scientific-Literature-WG/README.md

-# F.A.I.R.
-Scientific Literature Working Group - Database Finder Tool Documentation
+# FAIR Scientific Literature Working Group - AgBioData DatabaseFinder Supplementary
 ### Overview
 This repository contains the auxillary datasets, and documentation generated during the development, evaluation, and analysis of the [AgBioData DatabaseFinder](https://www.agbiodata.org/databasefinder) tool.